gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 6. Render object A.
 7. Set `MTLRenderPipelineState` for object B as active
 8. Render object B.
-9. Finally submit all of the above commands to the GPU
+9. Submit all of the above commands to the GPU
 10. Write the resulting pixel values to some pixel attachment

 All of these rendering commands represent a single **render pass** that happens on each frame while our game is running.
 This render pass is configured via [`MTLRenderPassDescriptor`](https://developer.apple.com/documentation/metal/mtlrenderpassdescriptor).
 We need to configure the render pass to use foveation and output to two render targets simultaneously.